Canadian Warplane Heritage Museum logo

 Commonwealth War Graves Commission -jack-montgomery/, Commonwealth War Graves Commission

-Find-A-Grave.com Find-A-Grave.com
+Find-A-Grave.com Finadagrave.com

 Canada Primary Source Library and Archives Canada Service Files (may not exist)

-Crew on Halifax B.Mk.III LV898
+Halifax LV898

 Previous Events

-1944-01-30 Squadron Leader - Survived
+1944-January-30 Squadron Leader Survived

-Halifax B.Mk.V DG308
+Halifax B.Mk.V

-1664 HCU (RCAF)
+1664 HCU RCAF

 1664 (RAF) Heavy Conversion Unit, RAF Dishforth.
 Halifax BVI aircraft DG 308, approaching to land, the trainee pilot inadvertently opened the bomb doors instead of flaps; a fast landing ensued.
-When braking was ineffective, the instructor pilot, S/L JM Bissett (RCAF), then a Flight Lieutenant, swung the aircraft, causing the main wheels to fold under the high stress load.
+When braking was ineffective, the instructor pilot, Squadron Leader JM Bissett (RCAF), then a Flight Lieutenant, swung the aircraft, causing the main wheels to fold under the high stress load.
 The aircraft was a write-off but the crew survived

 The surviving crew list is unknown to date